 “From Tinder to Transference: A Roundtable on Technology and Psychology” with Jamieson Webster, Alex Kriss, Carlene MacMillan, and Marcus Coelen (preview)

 How does technology affect emotional intelligence?
 Do the tools we use make us happier, sadder, dumber, smarter?
 Are those even the right questions to ask?
 We asked four mental health professionals to tell us about the role that technology plays in their practice, and in the inner lives of their patients.

 Decades ago, men kicked women out of the programming profession just as it was taking off.
 Now that women are fighting their way back in, men are finding new ways to protect their status.

-“Dr. Robot” by Conrad Amenta
+“Dr. Robot” by Conrad Amenta (full piece)

 New software is industrializing medicine by turning doctors into data entry clerks—and making them suicidally depressed in the process.